 One of the requirements for a Nasdaq listing is that a majority of the members of our Board of Directors be independent and that we have an Audit Committee that has at least three members, all of whom must be independent directors.
 In addition, at least one member of the Audit Committee must have experience that results in such individual's financial sophistication.
 There are also listing requirements as to independent directors serving on the Board's Compensation Committee and Nominating Committee.
 Currently, we have a three member Board of Directors of which only one member is independent.
-In the event we are unable to attract a sufficient number of independent qualified persons to serve on our Board of Directors, Audit Committee, Compensation Committee and Nominating Committee, we may be unable to have our common stock and warrants listed on Nasdaq, in which case we will not proceed with this offering.
+In addition, two persons who are considered independent directors have been nominated to serve as directors.
+Their election will take effect on the date of this prospectus.
+In the event we are unable to maintain a sufficient number of independent qualified persons to serve on our Board of Directors, Audit Committee, Compensation Committee and Nominating Committee, we may be unable to maintain a Nasdaq listing for our common stock and warrants.